teusH/MySense/README.md

         "o3": None }
 ```

-At the startup MySense.py will start with an identification record providing details of the version, the location if available, a unique identifier, sensor types and measurement unit, etc.
+At the startup RPi MySense.py will start with an identification record providing details of the version, the location if available, a unique identifier, sensor types and measurement unit, etc.
 This information will define eg the first row of a spreadsheet or the database table with all sensor info (called Sensors).

 Towards a broker the output will consist of an (updated e.g. GPS location) combination of the data json record and the infomration json record: